haddocking/haddocking.github.io/education/INSTRUCT-practical-course/index.md

 ### Costs:

-100€ for participants from Instruct countries (check [here](https://www.structuralbiology.eu/resources/countries)), 300€ for others.
+100 euros for participants from Instruct countries (check [here](https://www.structuralbiology.eu/resources/countries)), 300 euros for others.
 The registration fee covers lunches and coffee breaks and the course dinner.
 Travel and lodging are not included.

 ### Housing information: